hellohaptik/docs_haptik/docs/bot-builder/basic/bot-prompt-trigger.md

     - What information should it display _(Prompt Variations)_.

-- To add a Bot Prompt Trigger, navigate to `Bot Builder > Business Manager > (Select Business) > Bot Prompt Triggers > Create a Trigger`
+- To add a Bot Prompt Trigger, navigate to `Conversation Studio > Business Manager > (Select Business) > Bot Prompt Triggers > Create a Trigger`

 - On clicking of `Create a Trigger` button, you get a popup Window titled `New Trigger`.
 In this window you can configure the _Bot Prompt Trigger Rules_ and _Prompt Variations_